 - T F 1.
-You can apply single underlining from the Ribbon. - T F 2.
-To remove character formatting, press Ctrl+Delete. - T F 3.
-The Home tab on the Ribbon is used to insert a Drop Cap. - T F 4.
+Underline styles are only available in the Font dialog box. - T F 2.
+To remove character formatting, press Ctrl + Delete). - T F 3.
+The Home tab on the Ribbon is used to insert a drop cap. - T F 4.
 Times New Roman is an example of a sans serif font. - T F 5.
 You can use F4 to repeat text or to repeat character formatting. - T F 6.
-After clicking the Format Painter button (v), you can press (Esc) to restore the normal pointer. - T F 7.
+After clicking the Format Painter button, you can press Esc to restore the normal pointer. - T F 7.
 You can use the Font dialog box to change character spacing. - T F 8.
-You must use the Font tab in the Font dialog box to apply the shadow effect.
+The superscript text effect places text below the baseline.